-There are several factors you need to know prior to selecting the right wireless products.
-The best thing you can do it give us a call and we would be happy to help you.
-You can also consult the article titled “Reviews & Advice on Choosing the Best Wireless Doorbell.”
+There are several factors you need to know before selecting the right wireless products.
+The best thing you can do is give us a call and we would be happy to help you.
+Below are some items you need to consider when choosing your chime.

-Step 1: determine the range you need?
+Step 1: determine the wireless chime range you need?

 The most important thing to consider is the distance from the transmitter (push button) to the receiver (speaker).
 Most manufacturers publish a range when tested in ideal environments, which usually means line-of-site and no interference.
 Any walls will diminish the signal by 20%-30%.

-- Standard chimes: have a range of up to 150 ft.
-For standard chimes, you should feel comfortable selecting any of the products in the plug-in or battery operated products.
+- Standard chimes have a range of up to 150 ft.
+For standard chimes, you should feel comfortable selecting any of the products in the plug-in or battery-operated products.

-- Long range chimes: have distances up to 5,000 ft. (depending on the model).
-We have a good article you can read regarding long range chimes.
+- Long-range chimes: have distances up to 5,000 ft. (depending on the model).
+We have a good article you can read regarding long-range chimes.

-- We covered long range chimes above, but we would also consider that to be a specialty type of chime.
-If so, we recommend you select the long range category.
+- We covered long-range chimes above, but we would also consider that to be a specialty type of chime.
+If so, we recommend you select the long-range category.

-Step 3: Battery powered or plug-in receivers?
+Step 3: Battery Operated Doorbell or plug-in Doorbell?

 - The only real difference between these two different categories is whether the receiver is battery powered or plugs into a wall outlet.
-Other than that, the functionality is basically the same.
+Other than that, the functionality is the same.

 - Plug-in chimes plug into a standard wall outlet.